|Date of Birth:||26.02.1974|

 Here’s what makes him special:

 • Sébastien Loeb is by far the sport’s most successful competitor.
-When he retired in 2013, he did so with nine consecutive drivers’ titles to his name and 78 wins.
+When he retired from full-time competition in 2013, he did so with nine consecutive drivers’ titles to his name and 78 wins.

 • Cool, calm and focused, his domination of the WRC from 2004 to 2013 earned him the French nickname ‘Le Patron’ or ‘The Boss’.

 • Sublimely talented on all road surfaces, his ability to find grip on slippery asphalt is especially impressive.
 Seven wins from 10 starts at Rallye Monte-Carlo says a lot.

 • His incredible achievements in partnership with Citroën made him a national hero in France.
 In 2009 he was awarded the Légion d’honneur.

 The story so far